Genre: Contemporary Adult Fiction

 About Jennifer Weiner

-Jennifer Weiner is the author several books including Mrs. Everything, In Her Shoes (which became a major motion picture), and Good in Bed, Big Summer, The Summer Place, and That Summer.
+Jennifer Weiner is the author several books including Mrs. Everything, In Her Shoes (which became a major motion picture), Good in Bed, Big Summer, The Summer Place, and That Summer.
 She worked as a newspaper reporter before becoming a contributing writer for The New York Times.
 She currently lives in Philadelphia with her family.
 Visit the author’s website →